Frequently Asked Questions

 I’m confused, because I see two values on this notice.
 What is Market Value?

-Market Value is determined by the real estate market.
+Market Value is determined by the real estate market, as of January 1 for the Tax Year at issue.
 It’s the amount for which a willing buyer and willing seller would convey the property in an arms-length transaction on the open market.
-Market Value is the only value on which you can file a property tax protest.
+Market Value is the only value on which you can file a Property Tax Protest.

 And, what is Appraised Value?

 Appraised Value is the is the starting point for calculating your Taxable Value.
 The Appraised Value can be capped or limited by filing certain exemptions, such as a homestead or over-65 exemption.
 Appraised Value can never be higher than Market Value, and Tarrant Appraisal District (TAD) will raise your Appraised Value every year until it reaches Market Value.

 You said “Taxable Value,” but that isn’t on this notice.
 What is Taxable Value?

 Taxable Value is Appraised Value, less exemptions.
 This value is multiplied by your combined tax rate to determine your Tax Liability.

 Why is my Market Value higher than my Appraised Value?